UPGON/cenfind/README.md

 pip install -e spotipy/
 ```

-6. Add the programs `squash` and `score` to the PATH so that they can be run from
+6. Add the programs `squash` and `score` to the PATH with the following commands, so that they can be run from
    the command line, without the need to type the whole path.

 ```shell